 For the record, I will state, there will be another, more frenzied scramble that will carry silver prices to highs that will repair all the excess paper money creation, price suppression, supply deficit, and bearish sentiment over the past two decades.
 This will become known as "The Great Silver Crisis."

 A big reason last fall that David and I wrote Second Chance: How to Make and Keep Big Money from the Coming Gold and Silver Shock-Wave was to make available to our readers, the very best thinking on this subject about why we felt the next few years would offer such asymmetric profit potential.

-With metals, the miners, or both – risking a reasonable amount – in order to have a shot at gains all out of proportion to the position size makes eminent sense.
-In it we offer a complete tutorial on how to structure your position so you can stay "in the game" as long as possible, yet still get out with a big profit chunk of your earnings.
+With metals, the miners, or both – risking a reasonable amount – to have a shot at gains all out of proportion to the position size makes eminent sense.
+In it, we offer a complete tutorial on how to structure your position so you can stay "in the game" as long as possible, yet still get out with a big profit chunk of your earnings.